-In fact ‘Annie Watson Bain’ to me was the lady who died (WW1?) whose name was on one of the monuments outside the Town Hall (a cousin of our Annie?).
+In fact ‘Annie Watson Bain’ to me was the lady who died in World War 1 and whose name was on one of the monuments outside the Town Hall.
+I believe she was a cousin of our Annie.

-Annie always spoke with great admiration of her late husband Frank – the granpa we never knew – and told me proudly how she’d never seen his fingernails dirty (as she looked disapprovingly – probably more disappointedly, she never had a harsh word for me – at mine).
-She called me Koosie (and the way she pronounced it, it rhymed with ‘wussie’ but don’t say that out loud).
+Annie always spoke with great admiration of her late husband Frank – the granpa we never knew – and told me proudly how she’d never seen his fingernails dirty.
+This as she looked mildly disapprovingly – probably more disappointedly, she never had a harsh word for me – at mine.
+She called me Koosie (and the way she pronounced it, it rhymed with ‘wussie’ and pussy, but don’t say that out loud).

-She was born in 1893, the fifth of seven Bain kids of the ‘Royal Bains’ – meaning the Royal Hotel Bains.
+She was born in 1893, the fifth of seven Bain kids of the ‘Royal Bains’ – meaning the Bains of the Royal Hotel.
 There were also ‘Central Bains’.

 She went to St Andrews Collegiate School in Harrismith:

-and then at St Anne’s in PMB where she played good hockey ‘if she would learn to keep her place on the field’.
+and then to St Anne’s in PMB where she played good hockey ‘if she would learn to keep her place on the field’.
 She’s the little one on a chair second from left:

-Looks like St Anne’s in Pietermartizburg was a riot of fun and a laugh-a-minute.
+Hmm, looks like St Anne’s in Pietermartizburg was a riot of fun and laughter!

-She ran the Caltex and rented out the Flamingo Cafe and Platberg Bottle Store premises.
+She ran the Caltex forecourt and the workshop at the back, where At Truscott fixed cars.
+She rented out the Flamingo Cafe and Platberg Bottle Store premises.
 At that time she lived in the Central Hotel a short block away across the Deborah Retief Gardens and I do believe she drove to work every day.
 Maybe drove back for lunch even?

-Later she got a green Opel and for some reason (she could no longer drive?) it was parked on our lawn.
+Later she got a green Opel and for some reason – maybe after she could no longer drive? – it was parked on our lawn for long spells.
 I sat in it and changed gears on its column shift about seventy thousand times.
-Probably why I (like all males) am such a good driver today.
-Like this but green and white:
+Probably why I (like most males in their own opinion) am such a good driver today.
+It was a Kapitan or Rekord like this, but green and white: